republik/plattform/WIP-extension.md

 i)  Is user or membership is eligible for bonusInterval
     - If true, add bonusInterval to customization payload, then proceed

+Other:

+- [ ] Detach sequenceNumber from membership, attach min(sequenceNumber) to e.g.
+      user entity once a membership is bought

 submitPledge:

 ```gql